Get

 How to Get Rid of Fishy Smell From Your Dog

-Blocked or infected anal glands can lead to a fishy odor near your dog’s butt.
-You can help relieve the blocked anal glands by massaging them with a warm washcloth, but the better option is to take your dog to a veterinarian to help with the blockage through an anal gland expression.
+Impacted anal glands or anal sacs can lead to a fishy odor near your dog’s butt.
+Unless your vet has instructed you on how to empty your dog’s anal glands, the best option is to take your dog to a veterinarian to confirm that the anal sacs are impacted (and not infected or developed an abscess) and help with the blockage through an anal gland expression.
 If the anal glands are infected, a veterinarian will prescribe a treatment to help with the infection.

 Anal gland problems seem to be more common in small dog breeds or overweight dogs, and they will need to be manually emptied as the secretions are causing the fishy odor.